dbpedia/neural-extraction-framework/GSoC25/Readme.md

 ### Code structure
-All directories/files have detailed instruction about how to use them in the git wiki posts.
+All directories/files have detailed instruction about how to use them in the git wiki posts, but the main folder is NEF.
 ```
-📦GSoC25/NEF
+GSoC25/NEF
- ┣ 📂ground_truth
+ ┣ ground_truth
- ┣ 📂test
+ ┣ test
- ┣ 📂Bench.py
+ ┣ Bench.py
- ┣ 📂Embeddings.py
+ ┣ Embeddings.py
- ┣ 📂Webscrape.py
+ ┣ Webscrape.py
- ┣ 📂NEF.py
+ ┣ NEF.py
 ```

 ### Installations
-Run the command below to install all requirements of the project at once(preferably in a virtual environment).
-And set you Gemini API Key under GEMINI_API_KEY in .env.
+Run the command below to install all requirements of the project at once (preferably in a virtual environment).
+And set your Gemini API Key under GEMINI_API_KEY in .env.
 ```
 !pip install -r requirements.txt

+GEMINI_API_KEY =
+NEF_REDIS_HOST =
+NEF_REDIS_PORT =
+NEF_REDIS_PASSWORD =

 ```

 ### Run from command line